OlaYZen/plex-discord/README.md

 PLATFORM_PRIORITY: Here you can change the priority of what player you want.
 This includes Plexamp and Web.
 If both platforms are playing the priority will show in discord.

-If you do not want a reverse proxy, you can setup a free image uploader service and rewrite the code to work with that.
-Examples are imgur.
+<sup>If you do not want a reverse proxy, you can setup a free image uploader service and rewrite the code to work with that.
+Examples are imgur. </sup>

 ### [Logging]
 LOG_FILE: Here you can change the logfile name.